This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-A brachial plexus injury lawsuit is a way to seek justice and compensation on behalf of a child who was harmed due to medical negligence.
-Brachial plexus injuries include damage to the nerves that run from the spinal cord, along the neck, and to the shoulder.
+A brachial plexus birth injury lawsuit allows parents to seek justice and compensation on behalf of a child who was harmed due to medical negligence.
+Brachial plexus birth injuries result from damage to the nerves that run from the spinal cord, along the neck, and to the shoulder.
 A brachial plexus injury lawyer can assist you through the legal process.

 The brachial plexus is a bundle of five nerves originating in the spinal cord and running along either side of the neck and down to the shoulders.
-From there, these nerves attach to smaller nerves that run to each part of the arms providing sensation and the ability to move.[1]
+From there, these nerves attach to smaller nerves that connect to each part of the arms, providing sensation and the ability to move.

 The brachial plexus gets damaged when stretched.
 How far it’s stretched determines the severity of the damage.
-The nerves may be stretched just a little or stretched so much that they tear out of the spinal cord.
+The nerves may be stretched just a little or so much that they tear away from the spinal cord.[1]

 Get Matched with a Leading Birth Injury Attorney in Your Area